OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

 ### resize_url

-Convert the input url to create a dynamic image with the specified size arguments.
+Convert the input URL to create a dynamic image with the specified size arguments.

 #### Input